looker/looker-sdk-ruby/streaming.md

 These caveats can be mitigated by knowing the structure of the data being streamed.
 Row data in JSON format will be an array of objects, for example.
 If the data received is missing the closing `]` then you know the stream download ended prematurely.

-#### Beta Feature
+#### A Tale of Two Stacks

+The Looker Ruby SDK is built on top of Sawyer, and Sawyer sits on top of Faraday.
+Faraday does not support HTTP Streaming, so to do our streaming stuff we have to bypass Faraday and talk directly to the Net:HTTP stack.
+Our streaming implementation gathers connection settings from the Faraday stack so there's no additional config required for http streaming.

-This implementation of streaming downloads has not been tested with proxy connections.
+Streaming downloads have not been tested with proxy connections.
 We assume attempting to stream across an http proxy will not work.

-This implementation of streaming downloads is fairly new and should be considered 'beta'.
-If you find a situation in which things get really weird using streaming downloads, but works fine without streaming, let us know!